 empirical evidence analysis.
 Karien Stronks, H. Dike Van De Mheen, Casper W. N. Looman and Johan P. Mackenbach

-The aim of this study was to investigate the importance of 'cultural/behavioral' and 'materialist/structuralist' explanations for socio-economic inequalities in health, and to examine the interrelationship between them.
+The aim of this study was to investigate the importance of 'cultural/behavioral' and 'materialist/structuralist' explanations for socioeconomic status of inequalities in health, and to examine the interrelationship between them.
 We used data from a survey among a sample of the population in the southeastern part of the Netherlands.
 When analysed separately, both behavioral and structural factors contributed substantially to observed inequalities in health.
 In a simultaneous analysis, both groups of factors had a substantial part of their contribution in common.
 We defined the overlap as an indirect contribution of structural conditions, through behavior.
 If that overlap is ignored, this could lead to an overestimation of the behavioral explanation.
 In our analysis, the total contribution of structural factors is larger than that of behavioral factors.

 in sociology: The egalitarian imperative